multiformats/multicodec/README.md

 - 3. Submit a Pull Request

 This ["first come, first assign"](https://github.com/multiformats/multicodec/pull/16#issuecomment-260146609) policy is a way to assign codes as they are most needed, without increasing the size of the table (and therefore the size of the multicodecs) too rapidly.

+The first 127 bits are encoded as a single-byte varint, hence they are reserved for the most widely used multicodecs.
+So if you are adding your own codec to the table, you most likely would want to ask for a codec bigger than `0x80`.

 ## Implementations